 The FUT procedure can last several hours, varying on a patient-by-patient basis.

 Following FUT surgery, the scalp will be slightly red and some swelling may occur.
 Most side effects will diminish within the first week of recovery.
 The area of the head that provided the donor strip may feel tight and slightly sore for one to two weeks.
 Scabs and crusting will develop in the transplant sites.
 Patients should refrain from touching or rubbing their scalps during recovery as the grafts may become easily dislodged, harming results.

-Because of the strip removal, patients recovering from an FUT procedure may require more downtime than those recovering from follicular unit extraction (FUE).
+Because of the strip removal, patients recovering from an FUT procedure may require more downtime than those recovering from follicular unit excision, also known as follicular unit extraction or FUE.
 FUT patients should expect to take three to five days off from work.
 Exercise and more strenuous activities can be resumed about three weeks after surgery, but Dr. Cooley will give you specific instructions regarding your recovery that may be unique to you.
 This will include instructions on post-surgical care, including when patients may shower and resume normal activities.

 Hair Transplant Results

 Once the immediate side effects of hair transplantation surgery subside, the newly-transplanted hair will begin to fall out.
 The shedding process usually occurs two to three weeks following surgery.
 The hair will then enter a resting period before producing new hair growth in two to three months.